This add-on integrates Ollama into your DDEV project.

 [!tip] If you do not require GPU support, it is recommended to use

-However when using DDEV and Docker, access the Ollama server via the container name (ollama:11434
+However when using DDEV and Docker, access the Ollama server via the container name (ollama:11434).
+For example:

 $ ddev exec curl ollama:11434